Care for horses & livestock/farm animals

 Care for cats, dogs & other companion animals

 When you are facing a medical emergency, it's helpful to know what you might expect when you show up at New Bolton Center.
-Here are some tips for what to do and what you can expect once you get here:
+Here are some tips for what to do and what you can expect once you get here.

 Call ahead!
 A call from either you or your veterinarian to speak with the on-call veterinarian will allow us to be ready and waiting for you when you arrive at New Bolton Center.